Ben Winston: Personal life

-Winston is the son of Lord Winston and Lira Helen Feigenbaum (now The Lady Winston).
-He has two siblings: Joel and Tanya.
+Winston was born in 1981, the youngest of three children born to Robert Winston, Baron Winston and Lira Helen Feigenbaum, The Lady Winston.
 He is Jewish.

-Winston studied at the University of Leeds, graduating in Broadcasting in 2004.
+Winston studied at the University College School and then went to University of Leeds, graduating in Broadcasting in 2004.
 He is married to Meredith Winston.
-Together, they have two daughters.
-The eldest's godfather is Harry Styles.
+Together, they have two daughters, Ruby (born 5 December 2016) and Grace (born 10 October 2019).
+Their eldest's godfather is Harry Styles.